Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Emission From the Outer Disk and General Constraints

+{If very high transport efficiency were to be sustained, the system could in principle transition rapidly into the gray region.
+However, we expect the rapid inflow associated with dynamical starbursts to be self-limiting.
+As the SMBH mass grows and the stellar mass becomes a smaller fraction of the total gravitational potential, the strength of global instabilities would diminish and angular momentum transport becomes less efficient, allowing continued star formation to partially deplete the inflow.
+We therefore expect more stable and long-lived phases close to the right boundary of the white region, towards which dynamical starburst systems tend to converge.}

-At later times, the depletion of external gas fuel leads to a further decline of $\dot{M}$, quenching gravitational instability, and the system enters the classical quasar phase.
+{At much later times, the depletion of external gas fuel leads to a decline of $\dot{M}$, slowly quenching gravitational instability, and the system enters the classical quasar phase (gray region).
 Additionally, chemical enrichment from stellar evolution \citep{Cantiello2021,AliDib2023,Xu2025} can gradually introduce metallicity and dust, giving rise to FIR emission as we discussed in \S \ref{sec:universal_Teff} and will revisit in \S \ref{sec:metal_dust}.
-By this stage, the system can naturally evolve into classical quasars in multiple aspects (higher $M_\bullet$, standard disk and dust emission), completing the evolutionary cycle.
+By this stage, the system evolves into classical quasars in multiple aspects (higher $M_\bullet$, standard disk and dust emission), completing the evolutionary cycle. }